-USAID partners with the Government of Malawi (GOM) to increase the country’s capacity to undertake and sustain uninterrupted supply of life-saving health commodities at the facility and community levels.
-This includes direct procurement of commodities for voluntary medical male circumcision, malaria, and reproductive health; and secured storage and monthly distribution of anti-malaria and family planning commodities to 600 public health facilities in Malawi.
-USAID also builds the institutional capacity of the Ministry of Health (MOH) for procurement and supply chain management through seconded advisors at the MOH and training of district health facility staff.
+USAID works with the Government of Malawi to maintain an uninterrupted supply of life-saving health commodities in facilities and communities.
+USAID’s efforts include direct procurement of voluntary medical male circumcision, anti-malaria, and family planning commodities; and secured storage and monthly distribution of anti-malaria and family planning commodities to all of the over 600 public health facilities in Malawi.
+Furthermore, USAID builds institutional capacity of the Ministry of Health (MoH) for procurement and supply chain management through seconded advisors at the MoH and training of district health facility staff.

-USAID led a multi-donor team to develop the first joint strategy for supply chain integration in Malawi.
-This strategy serves as a roadmap for integrating the multiple vertical supply chain systems in Malawi into the national system.
-It is a catalyst for achieving operational efficiencies and cost savings.
-USAID works alongside the MOH to advocate for full implementation of this strategy.
+- USAID led a multi-donor team to develop the first joint strategy for supply chain integration in Malawi.
+This strategy serves as a roadmap for integrating multiple vertical supply chain systems in Malawi into the national system, and as a catalyst for achieving operational efficiencies and cost savings.
+USAID continues to work alongside the MoH and advocate for full implementation of this strategy.

-USAID also works with the MOH to address the chronic shortage of health workers for drug management at health facilities.
-In 2012, over 1,000 health surveillance assistants were trained to serve as drug store clerks as a short-term measure.
-Meanwhile, USAID funds the training of Pharmacy Assistants at the Malawi College of Medicine, with the goal of increasing and strengthening the supply chain workforce.
-These Pharmacy Assistants assume responsibility for supply chain management of health commodities at health facilities, contributing to improved management and security of commodities.
+- USAID works to address the chronic shortage of health workers for drug management at health facilities.
+Over 1,000 health surveillance assistants were trained in 2012 to serve as drug store clerks as a short-term measure.
+Meanwhile, USAID is increasing the supply chain workforce by training 98 Pharmacy Assistants at the Malawi College of Health Sciences.
+These Pharmacy Assistants will go on to work in facilities and assume responsibility for supply chain management of health commodities, contributing to their improved management and security.

-It is critical to ensure the availability of and access to life-saving medicines at all service delivery points.
-To this end, USAID provides technical assistance to the MOH to maintain a functional logistics management information system.
-This enables health facilities to collect, report, and transmit drug consumption data to the district and national levels on a monthly basis.
-As a result, estimates of drug needs and resupply quantities are more accurate, reducing the risk of stockouts and expired drugs.
+- USAID provides technical assistance to the MoH to maintain a functional Logistics Management Information system, which enables health facilities to collect, report, and transmit drug consumption data to the district and national levels on a monthly basis.
+This allows for accurate estimates of drug needs and resupply quantities, reducing risk of stockouts and expiries.

-Increasing access to health commodities for improved health outcomes
+USAID is increasing access to health commodities for improved health outcomes.